fedecarles/lister/README.md

 - **Plain Text**: Lister saves all data in plain text (yaml format) files.
 The user data is not hidden behind a database or cloud storage and is easily accessible.

-## Use cases

-Lister is the best way to keep all your list-oriented notes in a same place.
-Manage your to-do tasks, your grocery shopping list, or just write down notes or keep a track of those restaurants you want to try.

-## Usage

-1. Create a template with a name and add the field you want on that list.

-2.

 ## Screenshots